 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 1 / 4

 Islam is the official religion, and the majority of citizens are Sunni Muslims.
 The General Authority of Islamic Affairs and Endowments provides regular guidance to Muslim preachers; it and a Dubai counterpart appoint the country’s Sunni imams.
 Shiite clergy have their own council to manage religious affairs.
-There have been multiple reports of noncitizen Shiite Muslims facing discrimination or deportation in recent years.
+There have been some allegations of noncitizen Shiite Muslims facing discrimination or deportation in recent years.
 Christian, Hindu, and Sikh places of worship have been built on plots of land donated by ruling family members.
 Blasphemy is a criminal offense, as is proselytizing to Muslims by non-Muslim groups.

 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 1 / 4